AmazingAng/WTF-Solidity/Languages/en/12_Event_en/readme.md

   - event
 ---

-# Solidity Minimalist Tutorial: 10.
+# WTF Solidity Tutorial: 10.
 Control Flow, and Solidity Implementation of Insertion Sort

-Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "Solidity Minimalist Tutorial" for newbies to learn.
+Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "WTF Solidity Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.

 Everyone is welcomed to follow my Twitter: [@0xAA_Science](https://twitter.com/0xAA_Science)